PrathicaShettyM/System_Design/SOLID_PRINCIPLES.md

-# System Design
-- System design is the `process of defining the architecture`, `components`, `modules`, `interfaces`, and `data` for a system to satisfy specified requirements.
-- It involves creating a` blueprint` for how a software system will be built, focusing on `scalability`, `performance`, `reliability`, and `maintainability`.
-- System design can be broadly categorized into:
-    - High-Level Design (HLD) and
-    - Low-Level Design (LLD).

-# High Level Design HLD
-- HLD provides a broad overview of the `system architecture`.
-It focuses on the system's major components, their interactions, and how they align with business requirements.

-Key Aspects of HLD:
-- System architecture (e.g., microservices, monolithic, serverless).
-- Major components (e.g., databases, servers, APIs, load balancers).
-- Data flow and communication protocols between components.
-- Scalability, fault tolerance, and deployment strategies.
-- Technology stack selection (e.g., programming languages, frameworks).

-- Example: For a ride-sharing app, HLD would outline the user app, driver app, backend services, database, and load balancer, along with how they interact (e.g., API calls, message queues).

-# Low Level Design
-LLD focuses on the `detailed design of individual components` identified in the HLD.
-It provides a granular view, specifying how each module or component will be implemented, including `algorithms`, `data structures`, and `code-level details`.

-Key Aspects of LLD:
-- Detailed class diagrams, including methods, attributes, and relationships.
-- Algorithms and data structures for specific functionalities.
-- Database schema design (e.g., tables, relationships, indexes).
-- API endpoints with input/output specifications.
-- Error handling and logging mechanisms.

-- Example: For the ride-sharing app, LLD would define the database schema for user data, the algorithm for matching drivers to riders, and the implementation details of a specific API endpoint.

 # SOLID PRINCIPLES
 SOLID principles are five essential `guidelines` that enhance software design, making code more maintainable and scalable.
 They include: